You never know when the self-doubt will strike: are you really doing what you love at your job?

-Of course, if direct interaction with people isn’t your strong suite, there are also a plethora of jobs outside of the human world that are full of purpose.
+Of course, if direct interaction with people isn’t your strong suit, there are also a plethora of jobs outside of the human world that is full of purpose.

 Whether you’re an introvert, or you just love nature more than you love people, consider these growing job fields that might be right for you: